tjmahr/charlatan/inst/review/review.md

 ##### DOIProvider

-This classes main job is to randomly select DOI formats, then populate those formats with characters/integers.
+This class's main job is to randomly select a DOI format and populate the format with characters/integers.
 This class does not use its inherited `random_int()` method to generate the integers, but it should.

 ##### JobProvider

-The class produces occupation titles, using the same locale-specificity covered earlier.
+The class produces occupation titles using the same locale-specificity covered earlier.
 It just randomly samples occupations from a vector with each locale's occupation names.

 ``` r
 set.seed(36)